ntd284/Vnstock-pipeline/README.md

 ### Prerequisites and Installation

-Before setting up and running this ETL pipeline, please ensure you have the following prerequisites in place:
+Before setting up and running this `ETL pipeline`, please ensure you have the following prerequisites in place:

 1. **Apache Airflow Installation:** Make sure you have Apache Airflow correctly installed on your virtual machine.
 Refer to the [Airflow apache setup](https://github.com/apache/airflow).

 2. **Email:** Configure your email settings to receive error notifications in case of any pipeline failures.
 Refer to the [Sending Emails using Airflow EmailOperator](https://hevodata.com/learn/airflow-emailoperator/)

-3. **Google Cloud Services Setup:** Create and configure the necessary Google Cloud resources as follows:
+3. **Google Cloud Services Setup:** Create and configure the necessary `Google Cloud Service` resources as follows:

-    - **Virtual Machine (VM):** Provision a virtual machine instance on Google Cloud to serve as your data processing environment.
+    - **Virtual Machine (VM):** Provision a `virtual machine` instance on `Google Cloud Serice` to serve as your data processing environment.
 Refer to the [Virtual machine instances guide](https://cloud.google.com/compute/docs/instances)

-    - **Google Cloud Storage (GCS):** Set up GCS and create the required buckets to store your data.
+    - **Google Cloud Storage (GCS):** Set up `Google Cloud Storage` and create the required `buckets` to store your data.
 Refer to the [Cloud Storage documentation](https://cloud.google.com/storage/docs)

     - **Google BigQuery:** Create and configure a BigQuery dataset that will serve as your data warehouse.
 Refer to the [BigQuery documentation](https://cloud.google.com/bigquery/docs)

     - **Cloud Pubsub:** Set up Cloud Pub/Sub to record subscribed stock codes and publish them from the Compute Engine.
 Refer to the [Cloud Pub/Sub documentation](https://cloud.google.com/pubsub/docs)

-    - **Cloud Function:** Create Cloud Functions to trigger updates to BigQuery when new data arrives in GCS and is published on Cloud Pub/Sub.
+    - **Cloud Function:** Create `Cloud Functions` to trigger updates to `BigQuery` when new data arrives in `Google Cloud Storage` and is published on Cloud Pub/Sub.
 Refer to the [Cloud Functions documentation](https://cloud.google.com/functions/docs).

-    - **Data Studio:** Prepare Data Studio for displaying charts to monitor subscribed stock codes hourly and data for the last 3 months for analysis.
+    - **Data Studio:** Prepare `Data Studio` for displaying charts to monitor subscribed stock codes hourly and data for the last 3 months for analysis.
 Refer to the [Looker Studio](https://developers.google.com/looker-studio).

-4. **Telegram Bot:** To receive Telegram notifications when subscribed stock codes drop by 10% below the expected price, you'll need to install and use the [pyTelegramBotAPI library](https://github.com/eternnoir/pyTelegramBotAPI).
+4. **Telegram Bot:** To receive `Telegram` notifications when subscribed stock codes drop by 10% below the expected price, you'll need to install and use the [pyTelegramBotAPI library](https://github.com/eternnoir/pyTelegramBotAPI).

-5. **Dataproc:** Configure Dataproc and set up Spark to read data from Cloud Storage and perform data processing tasks.
+5. **Dataproc:** Configure `Dataproc` and set up `Spark` to read data from `Cloud Storage` and perform data processing tasks.
 Refer to the [Dataproc documentation](https://spark.apache.org/docs/latest/sql-getting-started.html)

 These prerequisites are essential for setting up and running the VN-Stock Market Analysis data pipeline.
 Once you have these in place, you can proceed with the installation and configuration steps below.